plotly/plotly.py/doc/python/sunburst-charts.md

 ### Basic Sunburst Plot with go.Sunburst

 If Plotly Express does not provide a good starting point, it is also possible to use [the more generic `go.Sunburst` class from `plotly.graph_objects`](/python/graph-objects/).

+Main arguments:

+1. `labels` (`names` in `px.sunburst` since `labels` is reserved for overriding columns names): sets the labels of sunburst sectors.
+2. `parents`: sets the parent sectors of sunburst sectors.
+An empty string `''` is used for the root node in the hierarchy.
+In this example, the root is "Eve".
+3. `values`: sets the values associated with sunburst sectors, determining their width (See the `branchvalues` section below for different modes for setting the width).

 ```python
 import plotly.graph_objects as go